powder96/ChickenASM-PHP/Readme.md

 # ChickenASM

-This repository contains PHP code for translating programs between the [Chicken programming language](http://torso.me/chicken) and the ChickenASM programming language.
+This repository contains PHP code for working with programs written in [Chicken programming language](http://torso.me/chicken) and the ChickenASM programming language.

 ## Example
 ### ChickenASM code